nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### 3.2.3 Simulate future CAP

 This feature simulates future CAP base on the current CAP and MCs counted into the CAP.
+The CAP calculated with be rounded to 2 decimal places.
 Once done, enter `ok` when prompt with entering a new grade again.

 There are two versions of CAP Simulator: